-This cranberry, pecan, and mushroom turkey meatloaf recipe is meant to remind you of Thanksgiving dinner.
+This Mushroom Turkey Meatloaf with Cranberry Glaze is meant to remind you of Thanksgiving dinner.
 Just add your favorite sides!

-The starting formula for meatloaves and meatballs is a pound of ground meat plus one egg plus one half cup of breadcrumbs or equivalent.
+The starting formula for how to make meatloaf and meatballs is a pound of ground meat plus one egg plus one half cup of breadcrumbs or equivalent.
 It’s the spices and fillings that give your meatloaf its character.
+This turkey meatloaf has:

 A meatloaf pan is typically a 9 inch by 5 inch pan with an insert with holes that allows the fat to drip away from the meatloaf.
 This is the pan that I have used for years.
 It isn’t critical to use a meatloaf pan, especially with a turkey meatloaf, but I would recommend buying one if you make a lot of meatloaf.